 Listen to/Watch entire show:

 On the thirty-first anniversary of the Islamic revolution, Iran is marked by ongoing turmoil.
 There's pressure within from a protest movement that wants regime change, and pressure without from an international community that wants to curb Iran's nuclear ambitions.
-On this rebroadcast of today's To the Point, guest host Sara Terry explores how the revolution has changed Iran and Iranians.
+Guest host Sara Terry explores how the revolution has changed Iran and Iranians.
 What role do the clerics who led the revolution play in the country today?
 Also, a new poll shows historic dissatisfaction with Washington, and South Africa's Nelson Mandela walked out of prison twenty years ago today, signalling the end of apartheid.

 Banner image: Iranian men carry national flags and portraits of Supreme leader Ayatollah Ali Khamenei (R) and his predecessor, the founder of the Islamic revolution Ayatollah Ruhollah Khomeini (C) during a mass rally held in Tehran on February 11, 2010 to mark the 31st anniversary of the revolution.
 Photo: Atta Kenare/AFP/Getty Images